If you're a parent and want to get advice about how COVID-19 affects you, click here.

 Yes, as long as neither household has someone with symptoms of COVID-19 or has been asked to self-isolate.

-Click here for more detailed guidance, including examples of when you can't work in your family's home and what steps to take if this happens.
+Click here for examples of when you can't work with your family and what steps to take if this happens.

 Travelling to work safely